KBNLresearch/SaveToWaybackMachine/archived-sites/manuscripts.kb.nl/README.md

 ## Wikipedia & Commons link updates

 All 61 wiki-priority URLs have been manually updated on the corresponding Dutch Wikipedia articles (13) and Wikimedia Commons file pages (48) in April 2026, replacing the defunct manuscripts.kb.nl links with their Wayback Machine capture URLs.
+The full overview of all replacements is in [`wiki-url-replacements-completed/manuscripts-urls-wbm-archived-wiki.xlsx`](wiki-url-replacements-completed/manuscripts-urls-wbm-archived-wiki.xlsx).

 ## Notes